Well, they’ve finally done it.

 The hip belt is particularly well-padded and soft.
-When I press the fabric, it gives about one centimeter of bounce.
+When I press the fabric, it gives about an inch or centimetre of bounce.
 I like how the material gently hugs my hips.
-On an Osprey Farpoint backpack, this padding is a lot stiffer.

 The hip belt also has two quick-access pockets, which is a feature you normally find only on trekking bags, but I think many travelers will find very handy as well.
 They’re just big enough for storing things like a passport, phone, or granola bar.

-By detaching the hip belt and stowing the shoulder straps, you can quickly turn the Setout into a duffel bag.
-It has two attachment points for a duffel-style shoulder strap, though such a strap is sadly not included.
-(Though I must admit I’ve never seen the need to turn my backpacks into a duffel.)
+You can also entirely detach the hip belt and stow the shoulder straps.
+This will quickly turn the Setout into a duffel bag.
+It has two attachment points for a duffel-style shoulder strap, which is sold separately.

 Design & material

 All three of the main compartments have lockable zippers.
 If I had just one complaint it’s that they only fit the smallest luggage locks.
 I can’t lock them with the slightly larger padlock I use for hostel lockers.
-I also have an anti-theft wire-lock that doesn’t fit through the tiny rings.
-It’s not the end of the world, but it would have been nice to have just slightly wider rings on the zippers.
+It’s not the end of the world, but I wish the rings were just slightly wider.

 Setout vs. Outbreaker

 Besides the Setout, Tortuga also has the Outbreaker product line.
 The Outbreaker costs $100 more, comes in two sizes, and appears aimed more at the professional or demanding traveler.

-Notably, it has a suspension system that can be adjusted independent of the backpack itself, and so it can be perfectly adjusted to the individual.
-It is also made of water-proof sailcloth.
-On the other hand, it’s a lot heavier.
+A key difference is that its suspension system It can be adjusted separately of the backpack itself, and so it can be perfectly adjusted to the individual.
+This backpack is also made of water-proof sailcloth.
+On the other hand, it’s also a lot heavier.

 |Not height adjustable

 |1.5 kg (3.3 lbs)

-I think the Setout looks nicer, is cheaper and lighter, and meets the needs of most travelers.
+I prefer the Setout as it’s cheaper and lighter, and probably meets the needs of most travellers.
 But you can have a look at a full comparison with the Outbreaker on Tortuga’s website.